Higher Education Workshops

 The Physiological Society has previously investigated the issues related to the status and valuation of teaching in Higher Education (HE) (for example at Physiology 2011 and in a follow up survey in 2013).
 Indeed, much of our recent work has referred to a 2010 report published by the Academy of Medical Sciences ('Redressing the balance: the status and valuation of teaching in academic careers).
 Alongside the Academy, the Society of Biology and the Heads of University Biosciences (HUBS), The Physiological Society is revisiting the report to review any changes that have been implemented since the report was published.

-As part of the work, the partner organisations will be hosting a workshop to discuss some of the possible obstacles that have prevented the implementation of the recommendations made in the 2010 report, and also case studies highlighting good practice.
-The workshop will also further explore the processes for evidencing and evaluating good teaching, and these discussions will inform The Society's future work in this area.
+As part of the work, the partner organisations hosted a workshop to discuss some of the possible obstacles that have prevented the implementation of the recommendations made in the 2010 report, and also case studies highlighting good practice.
+The workshop also explored the processes for evidencing and evaluating good teaching, and these discussions will inform The Society's future work in this area.

 The workshop is by invitation only, to ensure a good spread of delegates working throughout HE (including Vice Chancellors, Pro Vice Chancellors of Education, Deans of Faculty, Heads of Bioscience, Mid/Early career researchers, Funders, Nationals bodies and Learned Societies).